Unitary description of the Jaynes-Cummings model under fractional-time dynamics: Fractional-time dynamics of the Jaynes-Cummings model

 \subsection{The model}

-This model serves as a paradigm for comprehending the fundamental processes governing light-matter coupling at the quantum level.
-The JC model describes the interaction of a two-level atom with a single quantized mode of the radiation field.
-In an ideal cavity QED experiment, the atom can be viewed as a two-level system ($\vert g \rangle$ and $\vert e \rangle$) coupled to a single mode of the field, and the system evolution is determined by the famous JC Hamiltonian of quantum optics.
-Let us consider the resonant case, where the atomic energy gap between the two-level is equal to the energy radiation field.
-In the interaction picture, the Hamiltonian of the JC model with the rotating-wave approximation (RWA) is described by
+Now we analyze the JC model in the fractional-time scenario revised in the previous section.
+The JC model is a paradigmatic framework for understanding quantum light-matter interactions \cite{jaynes1963}.
+It describes the interaction of a two-level atom with a single quantized mode of the radiation field.
+In an ideal cavity QED experiment, the atom can be viewed as a two-level system ($\vert g \rangle$ and $\vert e \rangle$) interacting with a single mode of the field.
+This interaction is described by the JC Hamiltonian.
+Consider the resonant case, in which the energy difference between the two atomic levels exactly matches the energy of the radiation field.
+Within the rotating-wave approximation (RWA), the JC Hamiltonian in the interaction picture is given by

 where the field is characterized by the annihilation $\hat{a}$ and creation $\hat{a}^\dagger$ bosonic operators satisfying the Weyl-Heisenberg algebra $[\hat{a},\hat{a}^\dagger]=1$.
 The operators $\hat{\sigma}_{+}=\vert e \rangle\langle g \vert$ and $\hat{\sigma}_{-}=\vert g \rangle\langle e \vert$ are the so-called atomic transition operators, which together with the inversion operator $\hat{\sigma}_{z}= \vert e \rangle\langle e \vert - \vert g \rangle\langle g \vert$ satisfy the $\mathfrak{su}(2)$ Lie algebra $[\hat{\sigma}_{+},\hat{\sigma}_{-}]=\hat{\sigma}_{z}$ and $[\hat{\sigma}_{z},\hat{\sigma}_{\pm}]=\pm2\hat{\sigma}_{\pm}$.
 The constant $\mu_\alpha$ denotes the atom-field coupling coefficient which represents the strength of the atom-field coupling.